 As for the port swapping thing, one way to get rid of the port swapping problem is to process all the port changes, then error check, rather than error check at each step.
 I don't know how hard that is to do, but as long as there's an "original copy" to go back to in case the final fails validation, internal intermediate clashes won't matter.

-#8 Updated by Christopher Brooks about 10 years ago
+#8 Updated by Christopher Brooks over 10 years ago

 I modified PortConfigurerDialog._apply() so that if the change request fails,